ga4gh/va-spec/docs/source/modeling-foundations.rst

    Statement Data Structure

-   **Legend** A class-level view of the Statement-based structures that manifest in VA-Spec data.
+   **Legend** A class-level view of the Statement-based structures supported in VA-Spec data.
 Italicized text under class names illustrate the kind of information each class may report, in the case of a Variant Pathogenicity Statement supported by Population Allele Frequency evidence.

 In this structure:
  * A **Statement** object roots a central axis where it is linked to one or more **Evidence Lines** representing discrete arguments for or against it.